zhexuany/FlashPhoto/README.md

-FlashPhoto
+FlashPhoto and MIA
 =========

-Support code for CSci-3081W project iteration #2.
+Support code for CSci-3081W project iteration #3.

 Build the code by running